CmdrNorthpaw/Patch-Notes/Minecraft-Java-Edition/Snapshot-20w06a.md

     Warped spores swirl through the air
     The Warped Forests are strange, but also the least hostile place of Nether

-World Generation
+World Generation:

     The old Nether biome is now called Nether Wastes Made shipwrecks and ocean ruins a bit less common, so you get more excited when you find one!

-Technical changes in 20w06a
+Technical changes in 20w06a:

     Added a locatebiome command